-While drifting off into the unknown world inside my head, a thought came randomly into my mind.
-Why didn't I have any imaginary friends as a kid?
+While drifting into the unknown world inside my head, a random thought came into my mind: Why didn't I have an imaginary friend as a kid?
 Or maybe I did but couldn't remember.

 As a child, I began to write and found comfort in it.
-I wrote my first story at the age of 9 in a tiny notebook that I still keep until now.
-My imaginary friends were perhaps the characters I created in my stories.
+I wrote my first story at the age of 9 in a tiny notebook that I keep hidden in my room.
+My imaginary friends were perhaps the characters I invented in my stories.

 Having an imaginary character to talk to would've been a great way to express all the emotions I held growing up.
-There's something strange yet interesting about imaginary friends.
-It amazes me how kids can simply create a character and bring them to life.
-I wonder how it would have been like to talk to a tree with human limbs.
-Or play with a bear who can fly.
+There's something strange yet fascinating about imaginary friends.
+It amazes me how kids can invent a character and give them life.
+I wonder what it would've been like to speak to a tree with human limbs or play with a bear who can fly.

-As I was in the middle of thought, a question popped.
+As I was in the middle of a thought, a question jumped.
 What kind of imaginary friend would the little me have?
-Further thoughts, and I decided to doodle it, thus the picture above.
+I decided to doodle it, thus the picture above.
 I've always been fond of sharks and read a lot of books about them.
-The kid me would be ecstatic if she had a shark-person imaginary friend.
-Of course with a mustache to make him seem like he's cooler than the other sharks.
-I was a weak kid, I cried too much, I couldn't talk to people about my problems and kept them in, I think a shark friend would have been the bestfriend I needed to protect me.
+The kid me would've been ecstatic to have a shark-person as a friend.
+Of course, with a mustache, so it's cooler than the other sharks.
+I was a weak kid who cried too much and couldn't talk to people about my problems.
+I think a shark friend would have been the perfect friend I needed to protect me.